Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder

-where the average is over space.
-At infinite temperature this transition point is at $\left\vert\Gamma_1^2 - \Gamma_2^2\right\vert = \Delta^2$.
-It separates a random paramagnet with localized excitations---for which the order parameter autocorrelation function, $\langle \eta^z_i(t) \eta^z_i(0) \rangle = \langle Z_i(t) Z_i(0) \rangle$, vanishes---from a ``spin glass'' phase, in which it does not.
-Note that at the special value $\Gamma_1 = \Gamma_2$ the system is always paramagnetic, according to the criterion above.
+\emph{Anderson localization}.---The spectrum of Hamiltonian~\eqref{ising1} can straightforwardly be constructed for any sector of the conserved charges $\{ q_j\}$.
+For random $\{ q_j \}$ (e.g., in high-temperature states), the dynamics is that of Majorana fermions with random binary hopping.
+The Hamiltonian~\eqref{ising1} has an eigenstate phase transition~\cite{huse_localization_2013, pekker_hilbert-glass_2014, kjall} in a given sector of $\{q_j\}$ when $\left\langle \log\left\vert\Gamma_1 + \Gamma_2 \, q_j q_{j+1}\right\vert \right\rangle = \log|\Delta|$, where the average is over space.
+At infinite temperature, this transition point is at $\left\vert\Gamma_1^2 - \Gamma_2^2\right\vert = \Delta^2$.
+It separates a random paramagnet with localized excitations---for which the order parameter autocorrelation function, $\langle \hat{\eta}_i^z (t) \hat{\eta}_i^z(0) \rangle = \langle \hat{Z}_{1,i} (t) \hat{Z}_{1,i}(0) \rangle$, vanishes---from a ``spin glass'' phase, in which it does not.
+Note that, at the special value $\Gamma_1 = \Gamma_2$, the system is always paramagnetic, according to the criterion above.
 This follows because bonds for which $q_i q_{i+1} = -1$ are cut, and a finite segment of a system cannot undergo a phase transition.
-The phase transition separating these two dynamical phases is in the infinite-randomness universality class; at the transition point, all the fermionic eigenstates are localized with a localization length that diverges as $E \rightarrow 0$.
+The phase transition separating these two dynamical phases is in the infinite-randomness universality class; at the transition point, the system is marginally localized with a localization length that diverges as the single particle energy vanishes $E \rightarrow 0$~\cite{Fisher1995}.

-As one lowers the temperature, the $\hat{q}^z_i$ become increasingly likely to align with their neighbours, so the localization length grows.
-At zero temperature there is no randomness, and the system undergoes a ground-state phase transition that is in the Ising universality class.
+As one lowers the temperature, the $\hat{q}^z_j$ become increasingly likely to align with their neighbours, so the localization length grows.
+At zero temperature, there is no randomness, and the system undergoes a ground-state phase transition that is in the Ising universality class.
 However, the system is localized at any finite \emph{energy density} above the ground state.